alexcarchiar/bank/Documentation/Documentation.md

 - class string format (used when print(Binder) is called)
 - class string representation used to have a quick representation of Binder's attributes (it is shorter than string format)

+#### PrivateBinder

+class PrivateBinder(binder *code*, ssn)
+All the attributes are the ones found in the PrivateBinder table (see the *2.
+Relational Database* in the documentation)

+We have the following methods:

+- class constructor
+- class string format (used when print(PrivateBinder) is called)
+- class string representation used to have a quick representation of PrivateBinder's attributes (it is shorter than string format)

+#### CompanyBinder

+class CompanyBinder(binder *code*, taxCode)
+All the attributes are the ones found in the CompanyBinder table (see the *2.
+Relational Database* in the documentation)

+We have the following methods:

+- class constructor
+- class string format (used when print(CompanyBinder) is called)
+- class string representation used to have a quick representation of CompanyBinder's attributes (it is shorter than string format)